 Lancaster’s architecture spans four centuries, from the 1700s to the present day.
 (Twenty-first-century buildings recently constructed in Lancaster include the Marriott Hotel and Convention Center at Penn Square and the Ware Center on North Prince Street.)
 Scattered across the city are small log houses, stately mansions, rowhouses, former factories, warehouses, commercial and civic buildings, and churches.
 These buildings are important for their historic significance as well as their daily usage today, and directly link the past with the present.

 The majority of Lancaster’s historic buildings date from the nineteenth century, lending the City its prevailing Victorian character.
-However, the City’s layout is shaped by two important remnants from the Colonial era: the grid pattern of the streets, and the size of the building lots that set the scale of development.
-Since Lancaster’s Colonial founding, Penn Square has served as its nucleus, as the City expanded outward from the square.
+However, the City’s layout is shaped by two important remnants from the settlement era: the grid pattern of the streets, and the size of the building lots that set the scale of development.
+Since Lancaster’s founding, Penn Square has served as its nucleus, as the City expanded outward from the square.
 The Victorian period saw Lancaster’s transformation into an industrial center, when the City more than tripled in physical size as a result of industrial and manufacturing expansion and population growth, while changes in transportation impacted new residential development.